Construction Change Order Template 2026

 Total$1,850

-The larger the change, the more detail the client usually needs.
+As a rule, the larger the change, the more detail the client wants to see.

 Step 5: Approve before billing

-Do not treat a change request as approved until the client approves it.
+Never treat a change request as approved until the client actually approves it.
+Tracking status keeps everyone honest:

 StatusMeaningBilling action